Area Rate Efficiency in Multi-Link Molecular Communications: System Model

 The considered arrangement ensures that for $\textnormal{TX}_i$, the distance to $\textnormal{RX}_i$ is shorter than the distance to any other $\textnormal{TX}_j$, $i \neq j$.
-Furthermore, without loss of generality (w.l.o.g.)\acused{wlog}, in the following, we exemplary analyse the point-to-point transmission link between \gls{TX0} and \gls{RX0}, which are both at the origin of the \mbox{$x$-$y$ plane}, see \Figures{graphic:System_model:Grid_hex}{graphic:System_model:Grid_quad}.
-All other \ac{TXs} act as interferers to $\gls{TX0}$.
-All results obtained for this \ac{TX}-\ac{RX} pair are also valid for all other TX-RX pairs due to the symmetry of the considered grids and the infinite extent of the \ac{TX} and \ac{RX} planes.
+Moreover, without loss of generality, in the following, we exemplary analyse the point-to-point transmission link between \gls{TX0} and \gls{RX0}, which are both at the origin of the \mbox{$x$-$y$ plane}, see \Figures{graphic:System_model:Grid_hex}{graphic:System_model:Grid_quad}.
+All other \ac{TXs} act as interferers for $\gls{TX0}$.
+All results obtained for this \ac{TX}-\ac{RX} pair are also valid for any other TX-RX pair due to the symmetry of the considered grids and the infinite extent of the \ac{TX} and \ac{RX} planes.
 While practical \ac{MC} systems have finite dimensions, considering a system with infinite dimensions allows us to gain fundamental insights for system design.
-Furthermore, considering infinite \ac{TX} and \ac{RX} planes provides an upper bound for the \ac{IUI} for systems with a finite number of \ac{TXs} and \ac{RXs} as it constitutes the worst-case scenario in terms of \ac{IUI}.
+Furthermore, considering infinite \ac{TX} and \ac{RX} planes provides an upper bound for the \ac{ILI} for systems with a finite number of \ac{TXs} and \ac{RXs} as it constitutes the worst-case scenario in terms of \ac{ILI}.

 \scaleSubsection